Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Introduction

-Due to the prominent role of quantization in signal processing and machine learning, quantized compressed sensing (QCS) that studies the interplay between compressed sensing (CS) and data quantization has become an active research branch in the field.
-In this work, we focus on memoryless quantization scheme\footnote{This means the quantization for different measurements are independent.
+{\textbf{Quantized Compressed Sensing.}} Due to the prominent role of quantization in signal processing and machine learning, quantized compressed sensing that studies the interplay between sparse signal reconstruction and data quantization has become an active research branch in the field.
+In this work, we focus on memoryless quantization scheme\footnote{This means that the quantization for different measurements are independent.
 For other quantization schemes we refer to the recent survey \cite{dirksen2019quantized}.} that embraces simple hardware design.
-An important QCS model is 1-bit compressed sensing (1-bit CS) where only the sign of the measurement is retained \cite{boufounos20081,jacques2013robust,plan2012robust,plan2013one}, for instance, the recovery of sparse $\bm{\theta^\star}\in \mathbb{R}^d$ from $\sign(\bm{X\theta^\star})$ under some sensing matrix $\bm{X}\in \mathbb{R}^{n\times d}$.
-However, 1-bit CS with this direct quantization suffers from some frustrating limitations, e.g., the loss of norm information, and the identifiability issue under some regular sensing matrix (e.g., under Bernoulli sensing matrix, see \cite{dirksen2021non})\footnote{All guarantees for this 1-bit CS model are restricted to standard Gaussian measurement, with a single exception of \cite{ai2014one}, which is still quite restricted.}.
-Fortunately, these limitations can be overcome by random dithering prior to the quantization, meaning that the quantized measurements are $\sign(\bm{X\theta^\star}+\bm{\tau})$ for some random dither $\bm{\tau}\in \mathbb{R}^n$ to be chosen: with Gaussian dither, full reconstruction with norm becomes possible \cite{knudson2016one}; with uniform dither, recovery with norm can be achieved under general sub-Gaussian sensing matrix \cite{dirksen2021non,jung2021quantized,thrampoulidis2020generalized,chen2022high} even with near minimax error rate \cite{thrampoulidis2020generalized,chen2022high}.
+An important model is 1-bit compressed sensing where only the sign of the measurement is retained \cite{boufounos20081,jacques2013robust,plan2012robust,plan2013one}, and more precisely this model concerns the recovery of sparse $\bm{\theta^\star}\in \mathbb{R}^d$ from $\sign(\bm{X\theta^\star})$ with the sensing matrix $\bm{X}\in \mathbb{R}^{n\times d}$.
+However, 1-bit compressed sensing associated with the direct $\sign(\cdot)$ quantization suffers from some frustrating limitations, e.g., the loss of signal norm information, and the identifiability issue under some regular sensing matrix (e.g., under Bernoulli sensing matrix, see \cite{dirksen2021non}).\footnote{In fact, almost all existing guarantees using the 1-bit observations $\sign(\bm{X\theta^\star})$ are restricted to standard Gaussian sensing matrix consisting of i.i.d. $\mathcal{N}(0,1)$ entries, with the exceptions of \cite{ai2014one} for sub-Gaussian sensing matrix and \cite{dirksen2020one,stollenwerk2019one} for partial Gaussian circulant matrix.} Fortunately, these limitations can be overcome by random dithering prior to the quantization, under which the 1-bit measurements read as $\sign(\bm{X\theta^\star}+\bm{\tau})$ for some suitably chosen random dither $\bm{\tau}\in \mathbb{R}^n$.
+Specifically, under Gaussian dither $\bm{\tau}\sim \mathcal{N}(0, \bm{I}_n)$ and standard Gaussian sensing matrix $\bm{X}$, full reconstruction with norm information could be achieved, for which the key idea is $\sign(\bm{X\theta^\star}+\bm{\tau})=\sign([\bm{X}~\bm{\tau}][(\bm{\theta^\star})^\top,1]^\top)$, thus reducing the dithered model to the undithered model for the sparse signal $[(\bm{\theta^\star})^\top,1]^\top$ whose last entry is known beforehand \cite{knudson2016one}.\footnote{We note that this idea has been recently extended in \cite{chen2022uniform} to the related problem of phase-only compressed sensing, also see \cite{jacques2021importance,feuillen2020ell,boufounos2013sparse} for prior developments.} More surprisingly, under a uniform random dither, recovery with norm can be achieved under rather general sub-Gaussian sensing matrix \cite{dirksen2021non,jung2021quantized,thrampoulidis2020generalized,chen2022high} even with near optimal error rate.